 - Safety associations Safety association levies are applied to participating industries.
 Not all industries within a rate group are subject to such levies. - Classification changes Industries moving to different rate groups are subject to annual transition limits until they reach the new rate group rate.
-Rate changes are limited to 20%, in addition to the percentage change in the average assessment rate.
+Rate increases or decreases are limited to 20%, in addition to the percentage increases or decreases in the average assessment rate.